 Kimera Koffee K-Cups – Nootropic Infused Ground Coffee

-Kimera Koffee K-Cups – Nootropic Infused Ground Coffee optimizes focus, boost up energy levels while enhancing athletic performance.
+Kimera Koffee K-Cups – Nootropic Infused Ground Coffee optimizes focus, boosts energy levels while enhancing athletic performance.

 Decaffeinated Coffee Santo Domingo Decaf

 The Decaffeinated Coffee Santo Domingo Decaf is one of the great, dark roasted coffees from the Dominican Republic and is popular for its sweet, hard-candy taste which lacks the characteristic bitterness that is associated with dark-roasted coffees.
 It is always fresh, so you need not be afraid that you will be getting a stale product when you place an order for it.
 It is 99 percent decaffeinated ground coffee and is packed in a vacuum to preserve all the aroma as well as the taste.

 Santo Domingo Espresso – Ground Dominican Coffee

 Santo Domingo Espresso – Ground Dominican Coffee is a long-lasting product with a shelf life of two years from the date of manufacture.
 This is as a result of its sealed package as well as its high quality.

 The Santo Domingo Espresso – Ground Dominican Coffee product comes in three bags – i.e., one pound each – and is one of the most loved coffee products in the Dominican Republic.
 This distinctive espresso ground coffee is dark roasted, rich-flavored, and world-class, the perfect answer to willing espresso coffee machines.
 It is widely recognized for its unique aroma and tasty flavor, which is second to none, especially in Latin America as well as the other coffee-drinking countries of the world.